National Gendarmerie: Overseas Gendarmerie

 The non-metropolitan branches include units serving in the French overseas départements and territories (such as the Gendarmerie of Saint-Pierre and Miquelon), staff at the disposal of independent States for technical co-operation, Germany, security guards in French embassies and consulates abroad.

-Five specialized Gendarmerie branches
+Specialized Gendarmerie branches

 Air Gendarmerie

 The Air Gendarmerie (Gendarmerie de l'Air) is placed under the dual supervision of the Gendarmerie and the Air Force, it fulfills police and security missions in the air bases, and goes on the site of an accident involving military aircraft.

 Maritime Gendarmerie

 Placed under the dual supervision of the Gendarmerie and the Navy, its missions include: